twoutlook/django2.1-lab/docs/intro/tutorial02.rst

     (venv)$ . go

 .. note::
-    From right now, whenever you maintain model, Ctrl+C to stop server and source go to run again with database ready.
+    From right now, whenever you maintain model, Ctrl+C to stop server and source go to run server again.